Bambu Lab X1E 3D Printer Combo: Professional Desktop 3D Printing with AMS

 Settings section includes 30 controls covering account management, Wi-Fi, SD card, firmware, calibration, toolbox, and general settings.

-Bambu X1E 3D printer interface showing account login, Wi-Fi, SD card storage, firmware, print calibration, toolbox, and settings options.
+3D printer interface for Bambu X1C with options for login, Wi-Fi, storage, firmware, print calibration, toolbox, and settings displayed.

 Full List of Control Options: